Skip to content

 },

-The defineRules function takes a record of rule configurations keyed by rule ID.
+A rules file default-exports a plain object with a rules record keyed by rule ID.
 Keys become the rule IDs that appear in check output and violation reports.
-The function returns a RuleSet object.
+The satisfies RuleSet annotation provides type checking without wrapping in a function call.

 Each rule in the record must conform to the RuleConfig interface.